Honeysuckle Weeks: Early life

 Weeks was born in Cardiff, Wales, to Robin and Susan (née Wade) Weeks, and grew up in Chichester and Petworth, both in West Sussex, England.
-Her parents named her after the plant honeysuckle, because its flowers were in bloom when she was born.
+Her parents named her after the plant honeysuckle, which flowered when she was born.
 She has a younger sister Perdita and brother Rollo, who have also pursued careers in acting.

 Weeks was educated at Great Ballard School, Roedean School, and Pembroke College, Oxford, where she read English.
 She also spent time studying art on the John Hall Pre-university Course in Venice, Italy.
 As a child she was a member of the Chichester Festival Theatre.
 From the age of nine, Weeks studied at the Sylvia Young Theatre School at the weekends.

-At age 11, Weeks was flown to the United States and cast in the Walt Disney Pictures feature A Far Off Place being directed by Steven Spielberg.
+At age eleven, Weeks was flown to the United States and cast in the Walt Disney Pictures feature A Far Off Place directed by Steven Spielberg.
 However, when Spielberg dropped out of the project, Weeks' role was re-cast with Reese Witherspoon.